brayden-s-haws/brayden-s-haws/README.md

 Started my career wanting to make healthcare better.
 Fell in love with technology.
 Now I do product.

 Working everyday to make myself more skilled and capable.
-When I am not working, I am probably hanging with my family, hiking or building.
+When I am not working, I am probably hanging with my family, exploring, or building.

 - 🛠 I’m currently working on: Utah Product Guild https://utahproductguild.com
 - 🔍 I’m currently learning: python, data visualization, and copywriting